 The medication/gas combinations that we use at our hospitals have all been extensively studied and recommended by veterinary colleges, having been shown to be much safer (than using 100% gas-only anesthesia, for example).
 Using these medication/gas combinations have also been shown to promote a smoother and more gentle recovery for our patients.
 Balanced anesthesia is considered to be the standard-of-care for offering maximal veterinary patient safety.
 While it certainly takes a few extra steps, we wouldn’t do things any other way.

 For general anesthetic procedures, will commonly start by administering an anti-anxiety (calming) medication and a pain control medication, to help our patients relax and feel more comfortable.
 We can then administer a dose of an IV (intravenous) medication to initiate a quick and stress-free transition into anesthesia.
-We then use either sevoflurane or isoflurane as an inhalant gas anesthetic, to maintain the state of anesthesia during the procedure.
+We then use an inhalant gas anesthetic, to maintain the state of anesthesia during the procedure.
 Gas anesthesia has benefits in that it allows our veterinarians to easily adjust the anesthetic depth.
 For our patients, this means more anesthetic control and therefore improved safety.
 And because we’ve already administered doses of anti-anxiety and anti-pain medications, we can use a lower (safer) dose of gas, all of which leads to a smoother and faster recovery.
 This is the essence of balanced anesthesia.

 Some (more minor) procedures may not require general anesthesia, but even in these situations, we will still use the principles of balanced anesthesia.
 For example, we might use a local anesthetic block to numb an area (with lidocaine or a similar medication, for example), but many patients will still benefit from some sort of anti-anxiety medication (it can be stressful for some animals to be fully conscious during procedures, even when the area has been “numbed”) and we will also want to consider pain (what the animal will feel, once the lidocaine or anesthesia quickly wears off).